dibyajeet125/Customer-Segmentation-and-Analysis/README.md

 # Customer-Segmentation
-Customer Segmentation by K-Means Clustering with the help of a transactional dataset between 2022 and 2023.
+Customer Segmentation by K-Means Clustering with the help of olist dataset.

 About the Dataset